 - Before proceeding ahead, make sure that the package you created in Trailhead playground looks like the following screenshot:

-- The next step is to retrieve the package or change set using workbench.
+- The next step is to retrieve the package or change set using the workbench.

-- Make sure that you’ve selected Production for Environment option.
+- Make sure that you’ve selected the Production for Environment option.

-- Navigate to Migration tab and select Retrieve option.
+- Navigate to the Migration tab and select the Retrieve option.

 - Under Retrieve